FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 possible to re-upload either or both files, if necessary.

 After successfully upload and import of both the Ballot Manifest and the CVR files, the Contest Info table near the bottom of the County Home Page lists all contests from the CVR file.
 The user may have to scroll down to see all contests.

 ![Contest Info Displayed on Home Page](./screenshots/202_contest_info.png)

+At this stage in the audit process the County must wait for the Department of State to choose which contests to audit and what the risk limits will be on those contests.
+Once the Department of State has started the audit, the County may continue to the next step of the audit process.

 # Audit Board Functions